Promotion to Level B for Academic Employees Procedure

 An applicant may Appeal only on the grounds of process.
 The Appeal process is subject to the same expectations of confidentiality as the promotion process itself.

-The Appeal must be in writing and forwarded to the Director (Human Resources) within four weeks of notification of the outcome of the application for promotion.
+The Appeal must be in writing and forwarded to the Executive Director (Human Resources) within four weeks of notification of the outcome of the application for promotion.

-The Director (Human Resources) will refer the Appeal to the University Promotion Appeals Committee as defined in the Terms of Reference.
+The Executive Director (Human Resources) will refer the Appeal to the University Promotion Appeals Committee as defined in the Terms of Reference.

 The recommendations of the University Promotion Appeals Committee will go to the Vice-Chancellor.